Skip to content

 United States

-Treasury Secretary Scott Bessent and Federal Reserve Chair Jerome Powell summoned the CEOs of Citigroup, Morgan Stanley, Bank of America, Wells Fargo, and Goldman Sachs to an emergency meeting at Treasury headquarters on 8 April 2026 to discuss Anthropic's Claude Mythos Preview — the first recorded instance of The Fed and Treasury convening Wall Street leadership specifically over a frontier AI system's capabilities.
+Treasury Secretary Scott Bessent and Federal Reserve Chair Jerome Powell summoned the CEOs of Citigroup, Morgan Stanley, Bank of America, Wells Fargo, and Goldman Sachs to Treasury headquarters on 8 April 2026 to discuss Claude Mythos Preview.
+It is the 1st recorded federal emergency meeting convened over a frontier AI model's capabilities.

 Sources:Bloomberg